 When your customer enters the payment credentials & submits a payment request, following things happen in real-time.

 - Merchant's bank communicates with the Customer's bank through Payment Networks using the payment processor systems & request authorization for the payment.

-	- Customer's bank does several checks such as the validity of the payment credentials, availability of funds to process the payment, state of the customer's account & if everything is fine, the customer's bank authorizes the payment request with an authorization code.
+- Customer's bank does several checks such as the validity of the payment credentials, availability of funds to process the payment, state of the customer's account & if everything is fine, the customer's bank authorizes the payment request with an authorization code & capture the funds from customer's account.
 If any of those checks get failed, the customer's bank declines the payment request with a decline message.

 - Payment status (authorization or decline) is then communicated to PayHere by the payment processor & the status of the payment is displayed to the customer as a successful payment or a declined payment.